From the Cook

 Tips & Tricks (5)

-- Reserve Starchy Pasta Water 💧Save 1 cup of the pasta cooking water before draining—this starch is your secret weapon to emulsify the sauce and achieve that signature silky, glossy finish without breaking the cream.
+- Reserve Pasta Water Strategically 💧Save 1 cup of the orzo cooking water before draining—use it to adjust sauce consistency at the end, as the starches help create that signature silky, glossy finish.

 Recipe Facts